akhodakivskiy/VimFx/documentation/api.md

 - copy:

   - link: Like “link” when `id` is “normal” (see above).
-  - text: Like “text” when `id` is “normal” (see above), except contenteditable elements.
+  - text: Like “text” when `id` is “normal” (see above), except that in this case “contenteditable” elements are not included.
   - contenteditable: Elements with “contenteditable” turned on.

 - focus: